JiteshMiddha/rate_limit/README.md

 # Synopsis
  - Distributed-Rate-Limiting in Django App
-A basic Django project setup to illustrate Distributed-Rate-Limiting using Django-middleware.
+ - A basic Django project setup to illustrate Distributed-Rate-Limiting using Django-middleware.
 The core components include a middleware and a RateLimitPolicyChecker
 ```
 rate_limit.middleware.request_rate_limit.RequestRateLimitingMiddleware
 rate_limit.middleware.rate_limit_policy.RateLimitPolicy
 ```

-This middleware and policy can be used by any Distributed django app.
+This middleware and policy can be used in any Distributed django app.

 ## Getting started
 1. Setup virtualenv for a django project. `virtualenv -p python3 <venv-name>`